erkexzcx/bbtmvbot/README.md

 ```

 Spin up the updated `docker-compose.yml` and enjoy the OpenObserve.
 It will take some learning to get used to it, but it allows you to nicely inspect the logs, setup views, dashboards and even alerts.

+For example, create and save these views in OpenObserve to have a great overview of what is likelly broken (switch to SQL mode and set appropriate relative time window):

+- Generic parsing errors: `SELECT link, error FROM "bbtmvbot" WHERE error is not null`
+- Post parsing errors (reasons of why post was not sent to users): `SELECT website, post_errors FROM "bbtmvbot" WHERE post_errors is not null`
+- Post parsing warnings (post is sent to users, but without these useful details): `SELECT website, post_warnings FROM "bbtmvbot" WHERE post_warnings is not null`